neondatabase/website/content/docs/data-types/character.md

 enableTableOfContents: true
 ---

 In Postgres, character data types are used to store strings.
-There are three primary character types: `CHAR(n)`, `VARCHAR(n)`, and `TEXT`. `CHAR(n)` and `VARCHAR(n)` are suitable for strings with known or limited length, for example, usernames and email addresses.
-Whereas, `TEXT` is ideal for storing large variable-length strings, such as blog posts or product descriptions.
+There are three primary character types: `CHAR(n)`, `VARCHAR(n)`, and `TEXT`. `CHAR(n)` and `VARCHAR(n)` types are suitable for strings with known or limited length; for example, usernames and email addresses.
+Whereas `TEXT` is ideal for storing large variable-length strings, such as blog posts or product descriptions.

 <CTA />